Table of Contents

 By storing inventory with a 3PL like ShipBob, you’re able to store inventory in multiple fulfillment centers while tracking inventory in real-time all from one dashboard.
 ShipBob also offers a free analytics and reporting tool that helps you determine how much inventory to order and keep on hand.

 53% of consumers stated that delivery time is an important factor when it comes to evaluating their online orders.
-ShipBob offers fulfillment centers across the US as well as in Ireland and Europe.
+ShipBob offers fulfillment centers across the US as well as in UK, Canada, Australia, and Europe.
 By storing your inventory closer to your customers, you’re able to reduce shipping costs and transit times.

 “Speeding up deliveries and keeping them affordable for customers is a top concern for us.
 With ShipBob, we can comfortably assign a shipping cost to each order by pinpointing the product weight and destination zip code.”